hzjsxu/MNESEDA/README.md

 # MNESEDA
-MNESEDA: a prior-guided subgraph representation learning framework for predicting disease-related enhancers
+MNESEDA: a prior-guided subgraph representation learning framework for predicting disease-related enhancers.

+### Note: The code will be public once the paper is accepted.